-We test the generality of these results using simulations with empirical networks subject to multiple structural interventions.
-Here long ties again accelerate the spread of complex contagions, whether operationalized as rewiring the observed network or adding random, rather than triad-closing, edges.

-Our results indicate that introduction of long ties are more effective for accelerating the spread of social contagion --- whether simple and complex.
-Thus, we propose a more unified recommendation for structural interventions by inclusion of long ties in less clustered neighborhoods to cause a faster spread.
-This conclusion is consistent with empirical studies that identify structural diversity as an indicator of increased adoption \cite{ugander_structural_2012} and document the prevalence of long ties with high information-exchange bandwidth \cite{park2018strength}.
+Our results indicate that introducing long ties is more effective for accelerating the spread of social contagion --- whether simple and complex.
+Thus, we propose a more unified recommendation for structural interventions aimed at increasing spread: adding long ties.
+This conclusion is consistent with empirical studies that identify structural diversity as a correlate of increased adoption \cite{ugander_structural_2012} and document the prevalence of long ties with high information-exchange bandwidth \cite{park2018strength}.

-However, interventions in social networks are often unable to directly form arbitrary relationships; rather they typically consist in some encouragement to interaction.
+Interventions in social networks are often unable to directly form arbitrary relationships; rather, they typically consist in some encouragement to interaction.
 For example, individuals can be randomly assigned to groups, but only some endogenously form friendships, with substantial consequence for the success of such interventions \cite{carrell2013natural}.
 While there can be noncompliance in edge formation, our simulations suggest that even if one can induce triad-closing edges to form at a greater rate, focusing on forming long ties could still be more effective.
-In the networks of households in rural China \cite{cai2015social}, we observe that even with $25\%$ additional short, triad-closing ties, spread is slower than with only $10\%$ additional long, random ties (SI Appendix, Figure S9).
-Nonetheless, our results do not address the decision to form a tie or how the latter is correlated with the subsequent adoption decisions.
+In the networks of households in rural China \cite{cai2015social}, we observe that even with $25\%$ additional short, triad-closing ties, spread is slower than with only $10\%$ additional long, random ties (SI Figure S21A).
+Nonetheless, our results do not address the decision to form a tie.
 Rather, we clarify the effect that the introduction of new ties has on the speed of spread.
 We propose the confluence of these two decisions --- whether to form a tie, perhaps in response to an intervention, and whether to adopt a behavior given its adoption by network neighbors --- as a topic for further study.